 For a second, If I forgot everything else and only think why experienced hiker prefers camping in the wintertime.
 Well, there are couples of cool reasons behind the scene which makes anybody fall in love on winter camping.

-Most commonly, the winter season is inventive time to explore the most spectacular cold view and a challenging season for a new camper.
-You can have a close view to the light of stars on the clear night sky which you may never saw before.
+Most commonly, the winter season is an inventive time to explore the most spectacular cold view and a challenging season for a new camper.
+You can have a close view of the light of stars on the clear night sky which you may never saw before.
 Remarkably, you can experience the adventure of winter wildlife.